oceanprotocol-archive/OEPs/10/README.md

     - AccessExpireDate: timestamp + expire in seconds

-This receipt is issued by the <code>Ocean's Market contract</code> which is the payment mechanism in ocean protocol.
+This receipt is issued by the <code>Ocean's Market contract</code> which implements the payment mechanism in ocean protocol.
 ### Challenge Identifier

 Challenge identifier is a unique identifier for each resource request.